cf-sewe/cplace-cssc-operator/README.md

 The cSSC Controller deploys a cplace instance.
 The instance configuration is stored on GIT.
-The operator is informed by a webhook of a GIT change, or checks it at regular intervals.
+The operator is informed by a webhook of a GIT change or checks it at regular intervals.
-The instance belongs to a user/organization, however the Operator component is not aware of users or organizations.
+The instance belongs to a user/organization, however, the Operator component is not aware of users or organizations.

 #### User Inputs

 There are several supported use cases how a user may deploy a cplace instance to the cSSC.
-The user inputs will be stored by the Controller in GIT along with other instance specific configuration.
+The user inputs will be stored by the Controller in GIT along with other instance-specific configuration.

 The Controller component is responsible to validate user inputs before submitting to GIT.
-For example, the Controller would confirm by calling the `GET /dns` API that the user selected instance domain name is available.
+For example, the Controller would confirm by calling the `GET /dns` API that the user-selected instance domain name is available.

 Demo case: